 - Be of good reputation.

 In order to acquire Luxembourg nationality you do not need to relinquish your own nationality.
 Thus, it is possible to hold dual citizenship once the Luxembourg passport has been obtained.
 The request for Luxembourg citizenship may be rejected.

 Leaving your home country and immigrating to Luxembourg

 Luxembourg can be an attractive location for families from neighbouring countries and non-EU families looking for an alternative jurisdiction.

-When one arrives in Luxembourg with the intention to stay, one is considered to be a resident of Luxembourg as of the moment of arrival.
-Although Luxembourg is clearly not a tax haven, when relocating there, one still needs to keep in mind that actually leaving the former home jurisdiction is often a bigger challenge than taking up residency in Luxembourg.
+When you arrive in Luxembourg with the intention to stay, you are considered to be a resident of Luxembourg as of the moment of arrival.
+Although Luxembourg is clearly not a tax haven, when relocating there, you still need to keep in mind that actually leaving the former home jurisdiction is often a bigger challenge than taking up residency in Luxembourg.

 Taking the step

 Families, who consider immigrating to Luxembourg in order to settle there, are advised to seek the support of a (local) private bank, their multi-family office, or a dedicated legal advisor to guide them through the process.
-If you would like to receive additional information about the benefits and possibilities of relocation to any given jurisdiction, please contact us.
-We look forward to supporting you.
+If you would like to receive additional information about the benefits and possibilities of relocation to any given jurisdiction, please do not hesitate to contact us.
+We look forward to supporting you*.